Affordable Housing and Shelter Built on Faith Land Database

-This project is funded by a generous grant from the Duke Endowment and Trinity Church Wall Street.
+This project is funded by The Duke Endowment and Trinity Church Wall Street.

 Project Team